UK’s Plans For EU Citizens. What Will Happen After October 2019

 The House of Commons continues to debate the terms of departure, with the European Commission and European Court of Justice closely monitoring compliance.
 Amidst uncertainty, dual citizenship holders should stay informed about continuity of residence and the implications of foreign citizenship on their European citizenship status.

 Britain is expected to leave the bloc at 23:00 GMT on October 31, 2019.
-The United Kingdom will leave the bloc on the first day of the following month if the two parties ratify the withdrawal agreement before then.
+If the two parties ratify the withdrawal agreement before then, the United Kingdom will leave on the first day of the following month.

 There is still hope that Brexit can be, but it requires a change in the law in the United Kingdom.
 However, both the government and the opposition in the United Kingdom want it to leave the European Union.
 On December 10 last year, Europe’s Court of Justice decided to give the United Kingdom the choice to cancel the Article 50 Brexit process without the permission of the other 27 European Union members, provided that they follow a democratic process.
 The Parliament will decide its faith based on member states votes.